-We assess Primary Contact Use in Lake Michigan open waters and Lake Michigan shoreline waters by using fecal-coliform bacteria.
-We collect fecal-coliform-bacteria data in the nearshore segment as part of the Lake Michigan Monitoring Program but collect an insufficient number of samples during a 30-day period to apply the standard as exactly prescribed.
-In addition, we collect these samples in the open lake, which may not reflect conditions in shoreline areas.
-Table C-19 lists guidelines used to assess Primary Contact Use in Lake Michigan Open Waters.
+Primary Contact Use in Lake Michigan open waters and Lake Michigan shoreline waters are assessed by using fecal coliform bacteria data.
+Nearshore fecal coliform bacteria data as part of the Lake Michigan Monitoring Program are collected, but an insufficient number of samples are collected during a 30-day period to apply the standard as prescribed.
+In addition, samples collected in the open lake may not reflect conditions in shoreline areas.
+Table C-18 lists guidelines used to assess Primary Contact Use in Lake Michigan Open Waters.